 An approved PBO conducts PBAs of providing facilities for the care of disabled persons.
-As a therapeutic and remedial activity, the PBO acquired land on which the residents were taught to grow vegetables.
-The produce was primarily used for own consumption and any surplus was sold to a local home industry.
-All the labour was undertaken by the residents.
-The PBO disposed of the land on which the vegetable gardening took place resulting in a capital gain.
+As a therapeutic and remedial activity, the PBO has acquired land on which the residents are taught to grow vegetables.
+The produce is primarily used for own consumption and any surplus is sold to a local home industry.
+All the labour is undertaken by the residents.
+The PBO disposes of the land on which the vegetable gardening takes place resulting in a capital gain.

-The vegetable gardening activity falls within the permissible trading rules of section 10(1)(cN)(ii)(aa), since it forms part of the PBA of caring for and providing training for the residents.
+The vegetable gardening activity falls within the permissible trading rules of section 10(1)(cN)(ii)(aa) as it forms part of the PBA of caring for and providing training for the residents.
 The capital gain realised on the sale of the property is disregarded for CGT purposes.